chrisca0312/chrisca0312/README.md

 - 👋 Hi, I’m @chrisca0312
 - 👀 I’m interested in WebDevelopment
 - 🌱 I’m currently learning The WebDeveloper Bootcamp 2021 by Colt Steel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on html, css, and javascript projects
-- 📫 How to reach me ...
+- 📫 Reach me here in my github profile

 <!---
 chrisca0312/chrisca0312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.